Certain soaps and skin care products can worsen eczema. Soaps free of fragrances, dyes, and allergens are best for people with eczema.

 Additionally, eczema can change over time, which may mean that certain products become less effective.

 A person with this skin condition may wish to contact a dermatologist for cleanser recommendations.
-After evaluating an individual’s skin type and eczema, they can decide which products are best suited to them.
+After evaluating an individual’s skin type and eczema, the dermatologist can decide which products best suit the individual.

 People can also try products with NEA endorsement.
 It may be helpful to test different products systematically and figure out the ones that work best.